…And why does Europe shut down for a month in August?

 When we lived in Italy, we used to resent the rigid dominance of tradition and the calendar there.
 Now, I keep hearing complaints from friends back in Italy (Italians and non-Italians alike) that they “have to take a vacation right now.”

-It’s true: If you work in France or Italy (as Lele and I did until this summer) you essentially must take some of your paid vacation days in August.
+It’s true: If you work in France or Italy (as my Italian husband and I did until this summer) you essentially must take some of your paid vacation days in August.
 While France doesn’t call its celebration Ferragosto, they follow a similar holiday schedule and almost everyone is on vacation for part or all of August.

-Every company in Italy except the large multinationals shuts down for at least two weeks, so employees don’t have any choice but to take vacation.
+Every company in Italy except the large multinationals shuts down for at least two weeks for Ferragosto, so employees don’t have any choice but to take vacation.

-That’s paid vacation, of course.
-Of which most jobs in Italy offer five weeks per year.
+That’s paid vacation, of course – most jobs in Italy guarantee five weeks per year.
 In France it’s usually seven weeks’ paid vacation.

 Throughout the past year, I listened to my boss in France gripe about how the (luxurious) French holiday schedule makes it so hard to get work done (even though he is French).
 Then I sent him an email during the first week of August and got an auto response saying he would be out of the office until August 26.